superrob/Sculpto/README.md

 # Sculpto
 A collection of my current knowledge about the printers internal workings.

-The printer is split between two processors, one accepting and executing G-Code.
-The other running Linux and serving as the interface to the outside world.
+The printer is a combination of two processors, one running the printer firmware, accepting and executing G-Code.
+The other running  OpenWRT Linux and serving as the interface to the outside world.
-## Printer MCU
+## Printer MCU board
 - LPC1768 microcontroller
 - Firmware: Smoothieware (Modified?)
 - Accepts commands through Serial